 Optometry; Use of Pharmaceuticals

-Allows therapeutically certified optometrists to prescribe and use, under certain restrictions, topical pharmaceuticals approved by the optometry board.
-Prohibits the use of anti-fungal, injectable, and oral agents.
-Repeals joint formulary advisory committee and transfers authority to the board of examiners of optometry.
-(HB223 CD1)
+Allows therapeutically certified optometrists to prescribe and use, under certain restrictions, pharmaceuticals approved by the optometry board; prohibits use of injectable agents, except for anaphylaxis.

 STATE OF HAWAII

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 The profession of optometry has changed markedly in recent years and is currently defined by the American Optometric Association as follows: "Doctors of optometry are independent health care providers who examine, diagnose, treat, and manage diseases and disorders of the visual system, the eye, and associated structures, as well as diagnose